Quick Answer

 WiFi Calling for Business

-WiFi calling is particularly valuable for businesses, especially those in buildings with poor mobile signal.
+For businesses dealing with poor indoor mobile reception, wifi calling is particularly valuable — especially in buildings with thick walls, basements, or warehouses.
 Here’s why every business should enable it:

 Benefits for Business